IsmailMarmoush/ismailmarmoush.github.io/portfolio.md

 > Ansible through docker, so you don't have to install ansible on your machine.

 **[Kafka Docker](https://github.com/memoria-io/kafka-docker)**
-> Dockerised kafka
+> Dockerized kafka

 **[Sunstreet](https://github.com/memoria-io/sunstreet)**
-> Sunstreet is a single page app, github template.
+> A single page app, and a github template.

 ## Personal Projects
 The following repositories can be found [here](https://github.com/IsmailMarmoush?tab=repositories) under my personal github Some are toy projects, sample code, or even coding challenges.

 **[2020 - Magazine](https://github.com/IsmailMarmoush/magazine)**
-> An eventsourcing implementation example with hexagonal like architecture
+> An Eventsourcing implementation example with hexagonal/adapter&port like architecture

 **[2019 - Transport](https://github.com/IsmailMarmoush/transport)**
 > A small challenge implemented in Scala, as Restful microservice, using [http4s](https://http4s.org/) and other libraries.